 Organize a committee to include the Dunwoody Preservation Trust headed by the Parks Manager to develop a program to convert the facility to a public park Special Use Park, historic site with interpretive program and rental facility.
-The committee should formulate a use and management plan for the facility and then develop a request for proposal to hire a consultant to develop the renovation plans and construction documents.
+The committee should formulate a use and management plan for the facility with an emphasis on historic interpretive programs and then develop a request for proposal to hire a consultant to develop the renovation plans and construction documents.